 That’s it!
 Here are the steps to making this tye-dye-looking suncatcher:

 This one uses the templates more as a guide to follow rather than tracing or bordering.
 I like using this method when colors belong in certain places for an image, whereas the tissue paper is more random.
 Although, this one can be random as well!
-For the melted crayon suncatchers, we made a rainbow, ladybug, and flower.
+We made a rainbow, ladybug, and flower for the melted crayon suncatchers.

 2. Lay out the wax paper.

 Wax paper is needed to work with the crayons.
-I simply laid out the wax paper above the templates to easily be seen to follow.
-No tracing needed!
+I laid out the wax paper above the templates to easily be seen to follow.
+No tracing is required!

 3. Shave the broken crayons.